Three Tough Guys: Release

 Three Tough Guys opened in New York on March 15, 1974. was released in France under the title Les durs on May 29, 1974.
 It was released in Italy under the title Uomini duri where it was distributed by Titanus.
 It grossed a total of 761.271 million Italian lire.
 Italian film historian and critic Roberto Curti said this gross was "moderate, but not outstanding success" as it had grossed less than half of Enzo G. Castellari's Street Law.

 Soundtrack

-The soundtrack was composed, conducted and performed by Isaac Hayes, with string arrangements performed by the Memphis Symphony Orchestra and rhythm tracks performed by Isaac Hayes' band, The Movement.
+The soundtrack was composed, conducted and performed by Isaac Hayes, with string arrangements performed by the Memphis Symphony Orchestra and rhythm tracks performed by Isaac Hayes' band the Movement.
 The original LP record, Tough Guys, was released by Enterprise Records, an imprint of Stax Records.

 The main theme of Three Tough Guys would be used in Quentin Tarantino's Kill Bill Vol. 2.
-"Hung Up on My Baby" was sampled for the Geto Boys song "Mind Playing Tricks on Me."
+"Hung Up on My Baby" was sampled in the Geto Boys song "Mind Playing Tricks on Me."